hoppersroppers/fundamentals/LinuxBasics/8-MaintainingMotivation.md

 # Maintaining Motivation

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/njZHOUktMuI?wmode=opaque" width="640"></iframe>Read
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/njZHOUktMuI?wmode=opaque" width="640"></iframe>

-this: <a href="https://jamesclear.com/motivation" rel="noopener"
+Read this: <a href="https://jamesclear.com/motivation" rel="noopener"
 target="_blank">https://jamesclear.com/motivation</a>

 This section is a work in progress, but it breaks down to a few key